digioz/digioz-forum/README.md

 - Open an Issue to start the conversation.
 - Join our discussion board or Slack/Discord group.

-We can’t wait to work with you and make DigiozBB an amazing platform!
+We can't wait to work with you and make DigiozBB an amazing platform!

 Contact webmaster@digioz.com if you are interested.